AlwaysBCoding/dbc/notes.md

 All of this is manual interpretation of data, but if we can do this through code we can build solutions that were previously impossible. *This* is really what I find so compelling.

 # Heights and Weights
+Given a person's height, what would we predict their weight is?
+Simple problem of linear regression
+Explore some data

+- Very good at interpolation not always extrapolation

+If we know a person is 5'10 what would we guess his weight is?
+If we know a person is 5'10 and MALE what would we guess his weight is?

+- Improvement by exploring data to find patterns, making generalizations, and making predictions from it
+- I manually explored the data set to find patterns, but we can automate this!

+# Classification
+Given a height and a weight can we classify someone as a Male or a Female?

+I am 5'10 and 195 lbs. can we classify?

+The line is called a "separating hyperplane" or decision boundary

+# Decision Boundary
+# Nearest Neighbor

+# Measuring Distance
+- d(x,y) >= 0 ( no negative distances )
+- d(x,y) == 0 ( only if x = y )
+- d(y,x) == d(x,y) ( distances are symmetric )
+- d(x,y) <= d(x,z) + d(z,y) ( the triangle inequality )

+Manhattan Distance
+sum of { abs(x-y) for all dimensions }

+Euclidian Distance
+sum of { sqrt ( (x - y)^2 ) for all dimensions }

+# K-Nearest Neighbors is better

+# What happens when we have more than one discrete class?

+# What happens if we have more than one dimension? ( Now we're getting serious )

+# Natural Language Processing

+Building a term-document matrix
+Using KNN to find similar messages.
+This can all be implemented in Ruby !!!
+Attach to middleware and the entire process can be automated.

+Turned an error message into data, wrote code that could model the data, interpret it and react to it without us doing anything.
+This allows us to build new solutions.